pavitrakumar78/Coursera-GettingAndCleaningData/CodeBook.md

 ###Explanation of variables and data

 The dimensions of train data:
-7352  561
+7352 Rows	561 Columns

 The dimensions of test data:
-2947  561
+2947 Row	561 Columns

 The dimensions of subject data(test):
-2947    1
+2947 Rows	1 Columns

 The dimensions of subject data(train):
-7352    1
+7352 Rows	1 Columns

 The the above specifications, we can infer that after merging the test,train and subject data we
 get a main data frame of dimensions: